Personal Backup Version 5.2

 Show icon in notification area

-If any one of the 8 tasks is active (see Perform automatic tasks below), this box will be checked and the program will not be terminated when closing the main window, but will continue running in the background.
-The icon will then be displayed in the Windows notification area (usually at the bottom right-hand corner of the screen).
-Under Windows 7 this icon may initially be hidden, in which case click the arrow adjacent to the notification area to view all hidden icons.
-To show the icon permanently, right-click an empty area on the taskbar, click Properties and under Notification area, click Customize and select the option Show icon and notifications.
+If at least one of the automatic 16 tasks is activated as time controlled or at logoff, this box will be checked by the program and the Personal Backup will not be terminated when closing the main window, but will continue running in the background.
+The Icon icon will then be displayed in the Windows notification area (usually at the bottom right-hand corner of the screen).
+Under Windows 7 and newer this icon may initially be hidden, in which case click the arrow adjacent to the notification area to view all hidden icons.
+To show the icon permanently (recommended), click on the icon and drag it from the hidden list to the notification area.

-Left-clicking the icon will open a status window, right-clicking it will call a context menu from which one of several actions can be initiated (e.g. backup, logoff).
+Left-clicking the icon in the notification area will show a list of all pending automatic backups, right-clicking it will call a context menu from which one of several actions can be initiated (e.g. backup, logoff).

 Selecting a backup task

-On clicking one of the buttons 1 through 8, the name and all options for that particular automatic backup will be displayed.
+On clicking one of the buttons 1 through 16, the name of the backup task and the associated settings for the automatic start will be displayed.

-Beneath the row of task-number buttons are three additional buttons with the following functions:
+Beneath are three buttons with the following functions:

-Add current task for automatic execution: the task shown in the large center window will replace the selected automatic task.
-A new task must be created beforehand and saved to disk.
+Add Add current loaded task for automatic execution: the task shown in the large center window will replace the selected automatic task.
+A new task must be created beforehand and saved to disk as file.

-Remove automatic task: the selected task will merely be removed from the list of automatic tasks, not deleted, so that its configuration can be used again later.
+Remove Remove task: the selected task will merely be removed from the list of automatic tasks, not deleted, so that its configuration can be used again later.

-On clicking the button, all details of the task will be displayed in the center window.
-If you have selected Preferences ⇒ View ⇒ Show automatic task in the main menu, the task details will have been displayed immediately after selecting one of the task-number buttons.
+On clicking the Show button, all details of the task will be displayed in the center window and can be edited.
+If you have selected the option Show automatic task instantly in the Preferences, the task details will have been displayed immediately after selecting one of the task-number buttons.

 Start internal automatic backup